THE PARADOX OF NLD:

 Employment for Individuals with Asperger Syndrome or Non-Verbal Learning Disability: Stories and Strategies, by Yvona Fast.
 Published by Jessica Kingsley Publishers.
 Click here for publisher's catalogue.

-Nonverbal Learning Disorders Association
+Nonverbal Learning Disorders Association (pdf file)

 999 Asylum Avenue